kambi-sportsbook-widgets/youtube-widget/README.md

         - If the listType parameter value is `playlist`, then the list parameter value specifies a YouTube playlist ID.
 2. `height` - integer - by default this is set to widget's height minus 37px
 3. `width` - integer -  by default is set to 100%
-3. `videoId` - string - (optional) can be added to target a specific youtube video.
+4. `videoId` - string - (optional) can be added to target a specific youtube video.
 It has to be the youtube video id and it should not be used with the `listType` and `list` parameters
+4. `title` - string - The widget title, set according to the content type

 For more information on Youtube embedded Player, refer to https://developers.google.com/youtube/iframe_api_reference